 speaker

 Ash Verma

 Great.
 Thanks for doing my question.
-So I have to, just for Zyzo in the Recollect study, so you have 80% of patients which have this complete methylation.
+So I have to, just for Zygil and the ReConnect study, so you have 80% of patients which have this complete methylation.
 I want to understand why you're studying the non-complete methylation patients as well.
-When you looked at the data previously, I think the complete methylation patients are the ones that are likely to show benefit.
+When you looked at the data previously, I think the complete methylation patients are the ones that are likely to show the benefit.
 And your primary endpoint is also on the complete methylation.
 Do you have any understanding from the FDA that you could get a label irrespective of the methylation status if the study is positive?
-And just quickly on the corner, so is there any inventory build here for the case?
-So the average patient number added by 4% increase, 4% sequentially, but the net sales up 8%.
+And just quickly on the quarters, so is there any inventory build here for vacates?
+So the average patient number added by 4% increased 4% sequentially, but the net sales is up 8%.

 speaker

 Thanks.
 Yeah, good morning, Ash.
 Thanks for your question.
-Kumar, do you want to ask a question on CY002?
+Kumar, did you have a question on CYM002?
+Yeah, sure.

 speaker

-Yeah, sure.
 Hey, good morning, Ash.
-Yeah, a great question, by the way.
+Yeah, great question, by the way.
 So you are right, Ash.
 The primary target population and the primary endpoint is on patients with complete methylation.
-There's an on the number of partially methylated patients as well, and this came about during our discussion with the FDA.
-If we do see support data in partially methylated patients that's consistent with the data that we see in complete methylation patients, that does leave us an opportunity to discuss with the regulatory agency in terms of getting a broader label.
-But for now, the study primary target population and the primary endpoint is complete methylation patients.
-Sandhya?
-Yeah, just a
+There's a nominal number of partially methylated patients as well, and this came about during our discussion with the FDA.
+If we do see supportive data in partially methylated patients that's consistent with the data that we see in complete methylation patients, that does leave us an opportunity to discuss with the regulatory agency in terms of getting a broader label.
+But for now, the study primary target population and the primary endpoint is complete methylation patient.

 speaker

-question in terms of trade inventory.
+Yeah, just a question in terms of trade inventory.
 I mean, we see normal fluctuations of trade inventory every quarter.
-Nothing significant that I would mention, at least for that was had an impact this quarter.
-Typically what you do see in the second half of the year, you see some improvement in growths in that.
-You know, the first quarter, as you know, as you go into the year, growths in that tends to be higher, starts coming down in the second quarter, and the second half of the year tends to be.
-So what you're probably seeing a little bit of improvement in growths in that as well.
+Nothing significant that I would mention, at least, that has had an impact this quarter.
+Typically, what you do see in the second half of the year, you do see some improvement in gross net.
+You know, the first quarter, as you know, as you go into the year, gross net tends to be higher, starts coming down in the second quarter, and the second half of the year tends to be.
+So what you're probably seeing a little bit of improvement in gross net as well.
 So hopefully that provides some context.

+speaker